 Yarn bombing (or yarnbombing) is a type of street art also known as yarn graffiti (or knit/crochet graffiti), but different yarns are used instead of paint or chalk.
-(You can read more at Wikipedia HERE).
+(You can read more on Wikipedia HERE).

-Disclosure: This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.
+Disclosure: This post contains affiliate links, which means if you make a purchase from one of these links I will get a commission.

 Using yarn, an unattractive street object can be turned into something bright and attractive.
 Even more, it always brings a smile or an exclamation of “Wow, that is cool!”

-The first object to yarn bomb was a Japanese maple tree!
+The first object to yarn bomb was a Japanese maple tree.
 Here is how this tree looked before my yarn installation:

 It was also very important to me that my yarn installation would be easy to remove.
-We live in an area where the rain season lasts from October through May, so I wanted to be able to remove easily my yarn installation during the rainy season.
+We live in an area where the rainy season lasts from October through May, so I wanted to be able to remove easily my yarn installation during the rainy season.

-I’ve crocheted long and narrow stripes in colors of the rainbow, sewed some of them together in one long strip and wrapped it around the tree trunk and then kept wrapping around one of the branches.
+Next, I sewed some of them together in one long strip and wrapped it around the tree trunk, and then kept wrapping it around one of the branches.

 Then I joined another piece with a safety pin (or pins) and wrapped around the next branch and so on.